0xPolygonZero/r1cs/README.md

 ## Custom fields

-You can define a custom field by implementing the `field::Field` trait.
+You can define a custom field by implementing the `Field` trait.
 As an example, here's the definition of `Bn128` which was referenced above:

 ```rust
 pub struct Bn128 {}